Richardson Dilworth: Political career

 Dilworth had grown up as a Republican, but became a Democrat out of frustration with the city's longstanding Republican machine.
-Along with Joe Clark and others, he was at the forefront of a post-World War II reform movement in Philadelphia that led to the adoption of a modern city charter that consolidated city and county offices and introduced civil service examinations on a broad scale to replace much of the existing patronage system.
+Along with Joseph S. Clark Jr. and others, he was at the forefront of a post-World War II reform movement in Philadelphia that led to the adoption of a modern city charter that consolidated city and county offices and introduced civil service examinations on a broad scale to replace much of the existing patronage system.

 Dilworth initially ran for mayor in 1947 against incumbent Republican Barney Samuel.
 Samuel was seeking his second full term in office, after assuming office following the death of Robert Lamberton in 1941.
 Dilworth was ultimately defeated by over 90,000 votes; however, the election marked the last time, to date, that a Republican was elected mayor of Philadelphia.
 In 1949, Dilworth was elected city treasurer, while Clark was elected city controller.
-Dilworth ran for governor in the 1950 election, losing a close race to John Fine.
+Dilworth ran for governor in the 1950 election, losing a close race to John S. Fine.
 In 1951, he was elected Philadelphia District Attorney, while Clark was elected mayor.
 Clark and Dilworth's inaugurations ended a 67-year period of uninterrupted Republican control of the city (and instituted a period of uninterrupted Democratic control which has persisted past 2022).
 In 1955, Dilworth was elected mayor, defeating Thacher Longstreth.

 During their tenures as mayor, Clark and Dilworth introduced a variety of reforms and innovations.
 Among these was extensive high-rise public housing which would, a generation later, be condemned by many as a breeding ground for poverty and crime.
 However, they also greatly strengthened the city planning function of Philadelphia city government.
-Both retained Edmund Bacon as executive director of the Philadelphia City Planning Commission, and the Clark-Dilworth era is recognized as a high-water mark for planning, during which the decline of Center City Philadelphia as a commercial and residential center was reversed and priority was given (particularly during Dilworth's administration) to saving the city's historic and irreplaceable Society Hill district.
+Both retained Edmund Bacon as executive director of the Philadelphia City Planning Commission, and the Clark–Dilworth era is recognized as a high-water mark for planning, during which the decline of Center City, Philadelphia as a commercial and residential center was reversed and priority was given (particularly during Dilworth's administration) to saving the city's historic and irreplaceable Society Hill district.
 Dilworth resigned as mayor on February 12, 1962, to launch a second bid for governor.

-Despite President John F. Kennedy's work on his behalf, Dilworth lost the fall general election by a half million votes to progressive Republican Congressman Bill Scranton, in what scholars considered "one of the bitterest [campaigns] in Pennsylvania history."
+Despite President John F. Kennedy's work on his behalf, Dilworth lost the fall general election by a half million votes to progressive Republican Congressman William Scranton, in what scholars considered "one of the bitterest [campaigns] in Pennsylvania history."
 Scranton had run for governor (with fellow progressive Raymond P. Shafer for lieutenant governor) after a deeply divisive Republican primary involving Philadelphia Republican boss Billy Meehan's candidate, Judge Robert E. Woodside; and five other candidates.
 Republicans also carried both houses of the state legislature in that landslide election.

 In 1960 and 1961, Dilworth served as president of the United States Conference of Mayors.
-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Dilworth as the eleventh-best American big-city mayor to have served between the years 1820 and 1993.
+A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Dilworth as the eleventh-best American big-city mayor to have served between 1820 and 1993.